stefano-bragaglia/CoverCV/README.md

 Curriculum Vitae
 ================

-My curriculum and cover letter template.
+My curriculum and cover letter template in LaTeX.